 For non-eligible persons without an HKID card, the cost is $5,100 per day.

 Beware of waiting times which can be very long in the public sector.

 For details, call the Hospital Authority at 2300 6555.

 Cost of colon cancer treatment in Hong Kong’s private sector:

-The cost of colon cancer surgery (tumour removal surgery) depends on the patient’s condition.
+The cost of colon cancer surgery (tumor removal surgery) depends on the patient’s condition.
 Different stages require different surgical procedures therefore it is best to consult a doctor and discuss the options that best suit your situation.
-In Hong Kong, fees are also determined according to the choice of room (private, semi private, ward), doctor fees, medication fees, and administration fees of each hospital or clinic, therefore it may vary significantly.
+In Hong Kong, fees are also determined according to the choice of room (private, semi-private, ward), doctor fees, medication fees, and administration fees of each hospital or clinic, therefore it may vary significantly.
 Chemotherapy in private sectors range from $925 to $21,050 and the colorectal surgery can range from $62,500 to $185,000.
 Cases referred by the Hospital Authority’s (HA) will receive up to 35% discount for all kinds of examinations to be conducted as outpatient cases.
-Fee for radiation therapy can reach up to $12,000 but it depends highly on the number of doses assigned by your doctor.
+The fee for radiation therapy can reach up to $12,000 but it depends highly on the number of doses assigned by your doctor.

 Does insurance usually cover colon cancer treatment in Hong Kong?

 According to Alea, colon cancer surgery is usually reimbursed under hospital/surgical benefits whereas chemotherapy/radiation therapies are usually reimbursed under cancer cover.
 Generally, high-end medical plans will reimburse cancer treatments in full without any sub-limit whereas local plans will have sub-limits.
 If you have health insurance questions, contact an expert at Alea at [email protected] or +852 2606 2668.